National Capitol DX Association's

 Bureau, if you work a certain amount of DX there WILL be cards coming

-this kind of work voluntarily.
-Please help us out by providing the
+be doing this kind of work voluntarily.
+Please help us out

-small amount of postage necessary so that we can get your cards to
+by providing the small amount of postage necessary so that we can get

 For three-area-call sign SUFFIXES beginning with the letter "K"